Past Continuous

 -

-For actions that were happening at a specific time in the past:
+Actions happening at a specific time in the past

 -